Retirement Homes in MARION, Ohio

 There are 6 nursing homes Marion, Ohio area.
 This list includes nursing homes, skilled nursing facilities as well as general retirement homes in Marion, OH and nearby.
 Some of these retirement homes belong to larger senior retirement communities, while others are freestanding.

-2. Harding Pointe is a senior retirement home in Marion, Ohio that can provide skilled nursing care and assistance to up to 50 senior citizens.
-It is located at 340 Oak Street, Marion Ohio 43302 zip code and includes services and amenities such as a Alzheimer's care unit, secured grounds, cable and transportation services.
+Harding Pointe is a senior retirement home in Marion, Ohio that can provide skilled nursing care and assistance to up to 50 senior citizens.
+It is located at 340 Oak Street, Marion Ohio 43302 zip code and includes services such as a dementia care unit, 24-hour security, cable and transportation services.
 Harding Pointe became licensed by Medicare to provide nursing care services on 01/31/2007 and accepts Medicare and Medicaid.
 License #: 366340.

-8. Marion Pointe accepts Medicare and Medicaid and can fit 45 Marion residents at its full capacity.
-Marion Pointe is a Medicare-licensed retirement facility that was established on 01/02/1976 and includes services such as physical and therapeutic activities, neurological rehabilitation and restorative care and is located at 409 Bellfontaine Avenue, Marion, Ohio 43302.
+Marion Pointe accepts Medicare and Medicaid and can fit 45 Marion residents at its full capacity.
+Marion Pointe is a Medicare-licensed retirement home that was started on 01/02/1976 and includes services such as oncology care, neurological rehabilitation and restorative nursing care and is located at 409 Bellfontaine Avenue, Marion, Ohio 43302.
 Its license number is 365323.

-10. Up to 92 elderly senior citizens who need a senior home and live in Marion, OH can choose to stay at Marion Manor Nursing Home to receive nursing home services.
-Marion Manor Nursing Home is licensed from 10/10/1967, with license # 365181.
-It includes amenities like air fluidized bed therapy, urinary catheterization and physical therapy and is situated at 195 Executive Dr. Marion Manor Nursing Home provides skilled nursing services to Marion county residents who are looking for a nursing home in Marion.
+Up to 136 elderly seniors who need a senior home and live in Marion, OH can choose to stay at Heartland Of Marion to receive nursing home services.
+Heartland Of Marion is licensed from 11/30/2004, with license # 366304.
+It includes amenities like tube feeding, urinary catheterization and Alzheimer's care and is situated at 400 Barks Road West.
+Heartland Of Marion provides skilled nursing services to Marion county seniors who are looking for a nursing home in Marion.

 Frequently Asked Questions About Nursing Homes in Marion, Ohio